massoncheg/forgejo-docs/docs/user/webhooks.md

 origin_url: 'https://github.com/go-gitea/gitea/blob/e865de1e9d65dc09797d165a51c8e705d2a86030/docs/content/usage/webhooks.en-us.md'
 ---

 Forgejo supports webhooks for repository events.
-This can be configured in the settings page `/:username/:reponame/settings/hooks` by a repository admin.
-Webhooks can also be configured on a per-organization and whole system basis (default webhooks on repository creation or instance-wide webhooks).
+This can be configured on the settings page `/:username/:reponame/settings/hooks` by a repository admin.
+Webhooks can also be configured on a per-organization and whole-system basis (default webhooks on repository creation or instance-wide webhooks).
 The currently supported webhook types are:

 ### Raw event as JSON or FORM payload: